David Hennessy: Assassination

 On the evening of October 15, 1890, Hennessy was shot by several gunmen as he walked home from work.

-It is likely that the gunmen were wielding sawn-off shotguns — known in Italian terms as lupara — a common type of execution among Mafiosi.
+It is likely that the gunmen were wielding sawn-off shotguns (known in Italian terms as lupara): a common type of execution among mafiosi.
 Hennessy returned fire and chased his attackers before collapsing.
 When asked who had shot him, Hennessy reportedly whispered to Captain William O'Connor: "Dagos."
 Hennessy was awake in the hospital for several hours after the shooting and spoke to friends but did not name the shooters.
-The next day, he died from complications related to his injuries.
+The next day he died from complications related to his injuries.
+Hennessy was buried in Metairie Cemetery.

-There had been an ongoing feud between the Provenzano and Mantranga families, who were business rivals on the New Orleans waterfront.
+There had been an ongoing feud between the Provenzano and Matranga families, who were business rivals on the New Orleans waterfront.
 Hennessy had put several of the Provenzanos in prison, and their appeal trial was coming up.
-According to some reports, Hennessy had been planning to offer new evidence at the trial to clear the Provenzanos and implicate the Mantrangas.
-That would mean that the Mantrangas, not the Provenzanos, had a motive for the murder.
+According to some reports, Hennessy had been planning to offer new evidence at the trial to clear the Provenzanos and implicate the Matrangas.
+That would mean that the Matrangas, not the Provenzanos, had a motive for the murder.
 A policeman, a friend of Hennessy, later testified that Hennessy had told him he had no such plans.
 In any case, it was widely believed that Hennessy's killers were Italian.
 Local papers such as the Times-Democrat and the Daily Picayune freely blamed "Dagoes" for the murder.
 Various newspaper accounts of the era linked Hennessy's murder to Esposito and the Mafia.

 Aftermath

 Hennessy had been popular in New Orleans, and the pressure to catch his killers was intense.
 The police responded by arresting dozens of local Italians.
 Eventually 19 men were indicted for the murder and held without bail in the Parish Prison.
 The following March, nine of the accused men were tried.
 A series of acquittals and mistrials angered locals, and an enormous mob formed outside the prison the next day.
 The prison doors were forced open and 11 of the men were lynched.
 The incident strained U.S.-Italian relations for a time, but was eventually settled with a cash indemnity.

 Press coverage of the assassination and lynching was sensational and anti-Italian in tone, and generally would not meet modern journalistic standards.
 It was almost universally assumed that the lynched men were Mafia assassins who had deserved their fate.
 Since then, many historians have questioned this assumption.

-The lynchings were the subject of the 1999 HBO movie Vendetta, starring Christopher Walken.
-The movie is based on a 1977 book by Richard Gambino.

-On November 24, 1893, John Williams, an African-American, was sentenced to life in prison for the rape of the 10-year-old, Rafael D'Amico.
+On November 24, 1893, John Williams, an African-American, was sentenced to life in prison for the rape of the 10-year-old, Raphael D'Amico.
 Williams was one of the state witnesses in the Hennessy murder trial.
 Joseph Shakspeare had ordered the sentence.

-Hennessy is buried in Metairie Cemetery, New Orleans.